inmaugarc/DataScienceBlog/README.md

 ## File Descriptions <a name="files"></a>

 There are 1 notebooks available here to showcase work related to the above questions.
-The notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
+The notebook is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells & comments were used to assist in walking through the thought process for individual steps.

 There are 3 folders, one for year (2020, 2019 and 2018) containing each one a zip file with two files:

 survey_results_public.csv       - This file contains the answers to the survey, it contains different kinds of variables either numerical or categorical.
 It contains missing values. survey_results_schema.csv       - This file contains the questions of the survey

 You have to unzip those files, after download them.
+And be sure that you meet all the requirements included inside the requirements.txt file.
+Be the force with you!

 ## Results<a name="results"></a>